5 min read

 If you use incentive compensation, it’s important to give your employees a clear line of sight as to how their objectives contribute to the company’s overall objective.
 Use written goals and scorecards to provide them with real time feedback.
 By doing this, their goals become controllable and they feel empowered.
 If, in contrast, there’s no clarity about how they’re contributing to the larger objective, then they’ll feel like the company’s goals are non-controllable, which in turn may result in disengagement.

-But even more powerful than incentive compensation are recognition-based incentives.
+But even more powerful than incentive compensation is recognition-based incentives.
 Recognition among peers and co-workers can have a long-term impact on employee work engagement and job satisfaction.

 A cash bonus is a one-time incentive.
 In contrast, being recognized among your peers and fellow co-workers for going the extra mile and contributing meaningfully to the company is a lasting achievement—and as we’ve seen, once our fundamental needs are met, we all want to make a difference in our lives and/or in the world.